mikes222/ecache/README.md

   - **FIFO (First-In, First-Out)**: A simple strategy that evicts the oldest items first.
   - **Expiration-based**: Evicts items that have passed their expiration time.
 - **Pluggable Architecture**: The library is designed with a decoupled architecture, allowing you to mix and match components or create your own.
-- **Asynchronous Value Production**: Automatically fetch and cache values that are expensive to compute or retrieve, ensuring the production logic runs only once for a given key.
+- **Asynchronous Value Production (Write-through cache)**: Automatically fetch and cache values that are expensive to compute or retrieve, ensuring the production logic runs only once for a given key.
 - **Detailed Statistics**: Monitor cache performance with built-in statistics tracking for hits, misses, and evictions.
 - **Extensible Storage**: While a simple `Map`-based storage is provided, you can create your own storage solutions (e.g., for disk-based or database-backed caching).
 - **Null-Safe and Well-Documented**: The entire API is null-safe and comes with comprehensive documentation.